NDecision/Banzai/README.md

     var testObject = new TestObjectA();
     NodeResult<TestObjectA> result =  await groupNode.ExecuteAsync(testObject);

-<b>FirstMatchNode/IFirstMatchNode</b> - An aggregation of nodes of which the first matching it's ShouldExecute condition is run on the subject.
+<b>FirstMatchNode/IFirstMatchNode</b> - An aggregation of nodes of which the first matching its ShouldExecute condition is run on the subject.

     var matchNode = new FirstMatchNode<TestObjectA>();